-The term refers to a set of related courses constituting an area of specialization, such as the MPharm (Clinical Pharmacy) curriculum.
+The term refers to a set of related courses constituting an area of specialization, such as the MPharm (Clinical Pharmacy) curriculum and MPharm (Pharmaceutical Product Development) curriculum.

 Credit hour and the credit system

 The academic credit provides a basis to measure the amount of engaged learning time expected of a typical student.
 A credit, or credit hour, is a unit of measurement defining the student's overall effort towards attaining a qualification.